Criminal Defense

 • Financial burden: Defending against criminal charges often comes with a significant financial burden.
 Legal fees, court costs, and potential loss of income due to missed work or job loss can create immediate financial strain.

-• Criminal record: If convicted, a criminal record can have long-lasting consequences.
+• Criminal record: A criminal record can have long-lasting consequences.
 It can affect employment prospects, professional licenses, housing opportunities, educational opportunities, and even the ability to travel freely.
 The impact on future opportunities may persist for years or even a lifetime.

 • Reputational damage: Even if an individual is acquitted or the charges are dropped, the shadow of the accusation can linger.
 The stigma associated with being accused of a crime may continue to affect personal and professional relationships, limiting opportunities and creating barriers to rebuilding one's reputation.